selenewaide/udacity-project2-portfolio/README.md

 ## 4. Acknowledgments

-* Udacity Full Stack Nanodegree for great tutorials on resoponsive web design.
+* Udacity Full Stack Nanodegree for great tutorials on responsive web design.
 * Bootstrap and FontAwesome for use of their CDNs.